AnthonyTechnologies/python-styleguide/unit_tests.md

 #### 4.3.1 Base Test Suites

 Base Test Suites are test suites contain a collection of tests for validating a component, feature, or functionality of the software with a focus on testing general aspects of the component, feature, or functionality.

 Typically, a Base Test Suites have a target to test such as `TestClass` or `test_target` and will be composed of abstract and concrete methods which test the target against various unit tests which the target must pass.
 Establishing a test target allows subclassed test suites to interchange test targets to validate.
 The concrete tests defined in a Base Test Suite ensure that test targets are tested similarly, while the abstract tests enforce that certain test must be done, but the implementation of the test can be defined in a more test suite.

-It is not required, but the `baseobjects` package provides base test suites which server as a great foundation for test suites.
+It is not required, but the `templatepackage` package provides base test suites which server as a great foundation for test suites.
 These classes provide common functionality and ensure consistency across tests.

 - `BaseTestSuite`: The abstract base class for all test suites